The

 Jesus' Beatitudes suggest that we need to change our vision.
 Happiness or blessedness should not so simply be associated with the situation when Chris Gardner got on his feet and found success.
 Jesus challenges us to think of being "blessed" differently, to imagine a world where foundational ways of looking at life are overturned, where the "blessed" are not the successful or the ones for whom it finally works out.

-How dare he.
+dare he.

-I say rightside-up in an upside-down world.
+say rightside-up in an upside-down world.

 ____________________________________________________________________

 Imagine a house.
 Imagine Jesus standing at the door.
 You approach the house.
 Jesus says, "Are you poor in Spirit?
 Do you mourn often?
 Would you classify yourself as "meek"?
-Are you a peacemaker?
+Are you a peacemaker?"

 You answer with hesitation.
 "Well, no, not exactly all of the time."